Types of Industrial Properties Vietnam 2026 Types of Industrial Properties Vietnam 2026

 Cold storage and refrigerated distribution facilities provide specialized temperature-controlled environments essential for preserving perishable goods.

-Vietnam’s cold chain market is growing rapidly due to rising demand for temperature-sensitive goods.
 Cold storage for lease is emerging with strong demand but limited supply.
 Japanese and Korean investors lead here, with automated projects from Daiwa House, Igarashi Reizo, and Nichirei near Ho Chi Minh City.

 Manufacturing Properties

 Manufacturing properties are designed to support diverse production processes, ranging from light assembly to heavy industry, each requiring specific infrastructure and facility configurations.
-Vietnam’s economic growth relies on its robust manufacturing sector and the availability of factory rent in Vietnam that meets international standards.

 Light vs Heavy Manufacturing